 When modeling a wave problem, the computational mesh has to provide sufficient resolution of the waves.
 In 3D acoustic models, it is necessary to have a minimum of 5 elements per wavelength when using second-order elements (this is the default element for pressure acoustics).
 In this model, 6 elements per wavelength are used.
-This sets a limit to the maximum element size for the mesh of which for this model corresponds to 0.25 m.
+The mesh size as well as proper meshing of the boundary used for the exterior field calculation feature is automatically set up when using the Physics-controlled mesh functionality for pressure acoustics.